 Administrative processes involve several steps to ensure accessibility.
 Communications should be accessible, with staff trained to interact effectively with people with disabilities.
-Registration and enrolment processes should be streamlined, considering the mobility and communication challenges of certain groups of persons with disabilities.
-Multiple cash withdrawal mechanisms should be offered to account for the diverse needs and preferences of people with disabilities.
+Registration and enrolment processes should be streamlined, considering the mobility and communication limitations of the disabled.
+Cash withdrawal mechanisms should be electronic and flexible, accounting for the diverse needs of people with disabilities.
 Changes in the circumstances of beneficiaries should be easy to report, with options that minimize travel.
-Conditions and sanctions should be amended to ensure access, especially if services associated with social protection schemes are not yet inclusive.
-Grievances and redress mechanisms should be available through multiple channels, adapted to accommodate different types of impairments and communication forms.
+Conditions and sanctions should be managed sensitively, ensuring accessibility in facilities associated with social protection schemes.
+Grievances and redress should be available through multiple channels, adapted to accommodate different types of impairments and communication forms.

-Organizational systems and management arrangements must include suitable institutional and human resource arrangements, with a specialized disability unit within the implementing ministry or agency.
-Training on disability inclusion should be provided to all staff, and recruitment processes should be accessible to people with disabilities.
+Organisational systems and management arrangements must include suitable institutional and human resource arrangements, with a specialist disability unit within the implementing ministry or agency.
+Training on disability inclusion should be provided to all staff, and recruitment processes should be open to employing people with disabilities.
 Operations manuals should provide comprehensive guidance on ensuring accessibility.
 Management Information Systems should allow the identification of persons with disabilities and their accessibility requirements.
 Payment systems and financial management systems should be adapted to promote access and autonomy and to track spending related to accessibility.
 Social accountability mechanisms and monitoring and reporting mechanisms should incorporate key indicators on accessibility and disability inclusion.

-Evaluations of cash transfer and other social protection schemes should review the accessibility experiences of people with disabilities at each step of the delivery of the scheme.
+Evaluations of cash transfer schemes should review the accessibility experiences of people with disabilities at each mechanism of the cash transfer process.
 This includes incorporating the Washington Group Short Set of Questions in all quantitative evaluations and national household surveys.
 Moreover, qualitative surveys should ensure the inclusion of people with disabilities.
 Specific evaluations of national disability-specific and old age pension schemes are needed to expand knowledge on the access and impact of such cash transfer schemes.